sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 updated: 2022-06-14
 category: ftw-content
 ingress:
-  This article describes how hosted microcopy work in Flex Template for Web (FTW).
+  This article describes how hosted microcopy work in the Sharetribe Web Template.
 published: true
 ---

 Template microcopy can be managed both in the built-in microcopy files and in Flex Console.
-This article describes how the FTW template uses the hosted microcopy and merges it with the built-in microcopy.
+This article describes how the template uses the hosted microcopy and merges it with the built-in microcopy.

 ## Hosted microcopy